 When you arrive for your family walk be sure to pick up your Family Quest sheet and follow the clues!

-There is a charge to visit Birr Castle & Gardens and to take part in some of the organised activities.
+There is a charge to visit Birr Castle Demesne and to take part in some of the organised activities.

 Powerscourt Estate, House & Gardens, Wicklow